 - How long is the typical wait for a scheduled wellness visit?

-- What does the doctor do to keep you healthy?
+- What does the doctor do to help you stay healthy?
 Are you asked to keep an exercise or diet log, attend wellness classes, or participate in any kind of activity to promote better health?
 Does the doctor even ask whether you diet, take vitamins, exercise, etc.?

-- What kind of educational materials are available through this doctor's office so that patients and family members can learn more about specific medical conditions, their treatment and prevention, or suggested surgery?
+- What kind of educational materials are available through this doctor's office to help you learn more about specific medical conditions, their treatment and prevention and/or suggested surgery?

 - How does this doctor handle "living wills" and DNRs ("do not resuscitate" orders)?
 Does this doctor's personal moral or ethical beliefs preclude your receiving certain types of medical services from this doctor?
 If so, what kind of services, specifically?
 Is the doctor willing to refer you to another doctor who will provide these services, or are you on your own to find such a referral?

 - Are the doctor's hours and office location convenient for you?
 If not, does the doctor practice at another office or clinic that might be more convenient?